Mbogo-Kimani/github.io-proposal/README.md

-wull you go uut with me?
+will you go out with me?